NurcholishAdam/Green_Agent/NEURO_SYMBOLIC_OVERSIGHT_GUIDE.md

 # Neuro-Symbolic Oversight for Green Agent

 ## Overview

 This enhancement extends the Green Agent architecture with a neuro-symbolic oversight paradigm inspired by FormalJudge.
 It combines neural agent reasoning with explicit symbolic constraints to provide interpretable, verifiable governance over agent behavior.

+**New in this version:** Integration with advanced enhancement modules (LIMIT Graph, MODP, RLHF, Multi‑Teacher On‑Policy Distillation, Bio‑inspired Optimisation, MoE expert gating, and FlexGen) is now supported.
+These modules enrich the symbolic rules with contextual metrics and learned decision-making, further strengthening the oversight layer.

+---

 ## Architecture